-5. Written Standards: a.
-Did the recipient and/or its subrecipients adopt written standards for the provision of homelessness prevention and rapid re-housing assistance, as Y es No N/A required by 24 CFR 576.400(e)(1) and 24 CFR 576.400(e)(2)? b.
-Did these written standards cover the following topics (listed in 24 CFR 576.400(e)(3)): 1. evaluating individuals' and families' eligibility for assistance under ESC 3; 2. coordination among emergency shelter providers, essential services providers, homelessness prevention and rapid re-housing assistance providers, other homeless assistance providers, and mainstream servi ice and housing providers; 3. determining and prioritizing which eligible families and individuals wo receive homelessness prevention assistance and which eligible familie 3S and individuals would receive rapid re-housing assistance; ماء 4. determining what percentage or amount of rent and utilities costs each program participant must pay while receiving homelessness prevention or rapid re-housing assistance; ווכ 5. determining how long the program participant will be provided with rental assistance and whether and how the amount of that assistance , would be adjusted over time; , 6. determining the type, amount, and duration of housing stabilization and/or relocation services to provide to the program participant? c.
-Do the program participant records show that homelessness prevention and Ч rapid re-housing assistance were provided in accordance with the applicable written standards?
-[24 CFR 576.400(e)(1); 24 CFR 576.400(e)(2); 24 CFR 576.400(e)(3)(i); 24 CFR 576.400(e)(3)(v); 24 CFR 576.400(e)(3)(vi); 24 CFR 576.400(e)(3)(vii); 24 CFR 576.400(e)(3)(viii); 24 CFR 576.400(e)(3)(ix); 24 CFR 576.500(f)] Describe Basis for Conclusion: Re-evaluations (Rapid Re-housing/Homelessness Prevention): Do program . [ participant records document that each re-evaluation of eligibility established es No N/A the program participant: es INO IN/A a. did not have an annual income that exceeds 30% AMI as established by HL and JD; b. lacked sufficient resources and support networks necessary to retain hous ing without ESG assistance?
-[24 CFR 576.401(b)(1)(i)-(ii); 24 CFR 576.500(e); 24 CFR 576.500(f)] Describe Basis for Conclusion:
+Written n Standards: a.
+Did to prove requests.
+Did to 576.
+1. 2.
+3. 4.
+5. c.
+Do the rapid write [24 CFR the recipient and/or its subrecipients adopt written standards for the vision of homelessness prevention and rapid re-housing assistance, as sired by 24 CFR 576.400(e)(1) and 24 CFR 576.400(e)(2)? hese written standards cover the following topics (listed in 24 CFR 400(e)(3)): evaluating individuals' and families' eligibility for assistance under ESG; coordination among emergency shelter providers, essential services providers, homelessness prevention and rapid re-housing assistance providers, other homeless assistance providers, and mainstream service and housing providers; determining and prioritizing which eligible families and individuals would receive homelessness prevention assistance and which eligible families and individuals would receive rapid re-housing assistance; determining what percentage or amount of rent and utilities costs each program participant must pay while receiving homelessness prevention or rapid re-housing assistance; determining how long the program participant will be provided with rental assistance and whether and how the amount of that assistance would be adjusted over time; determining the type, amount, and duration of housing stabilization and/or relocation services to provide to the program participant?
+The program participant records show that homelessness prevention and dre-housing assistance were provided in accordance with the applicable ten standards?
+Yes No N/A O(e)(3)(v); 24 CFR 576.400(e)(3)(vi); 24 CFR 576.400(e)(3)(vii); 24 CFR O(e)(3)(viii); 24 CFR 576.400(e)(3)(ix); 24 CFR 576.500(f)] pe Basis for Conclusion: particip the pro a. did and b. lack wit ked sufficient resources and support networks necessary to retain housing hout ESG assistance?
+Yes No No N/A [24 CFR hout ESG assistance?
+8 576.401(b)(1)(i)-(ii); 24 CFR 576.500(e); 24 CFR 576.500(f)] be Basis for Conclusion: